FireHydrant Status Page Setup

 ➜ ~ dig +short status.example.com aabbccddeeff.sp-production.firehydrant-customer.com.

-After you complete this step, FireHydrant provisions a TLS certificate and your page will be live.
+After you have correctly configured your DNS record, FireHydrant provisions a TLS certificate and your page will be live.

 Note: New DNS records can take anywhere from several minutes to hours to update and propagate depending on the provider.

 You can limit the audience of your status page to your employees or other groups of customers.
 This is an enterprise feature.
 To enable, visit the appropriate instructions for your SSO provider:

 - Learn how to use your new FireHydrant statuspage.